May 5th, 2026

 8:00 AM EDT / 14:00 CET – Opening; House rules

-8:40 AM EDT / 14:40 CET– Panel discussion: “Infrastructural Colonialism: Foreign Vendors Building African Splinternet.”
+9:25 AM EDT / 15:25 CET– Panel discussion: “Infrastructural Colonialism: Foreign Vendors Building African Splinternet.”
+Moderated by Anna Romandash, independent journalist, Media Freedom Ambassador of Ukraine

 - “Russian Big Tech: Building and Exporting a “Sovereign Internet” to Africa” – Alena Epifanova, Research Fellow at the German Council on Foreign Relations (DGAP) in Berlin